quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part16_Trajectory_Samp.md

 :p How do sample updates compare to expected updates for large b values?
 ??x
 Sample updates are more efficient than expected updates when b is moderately large.
 For these cases, many state-action pairs can be improved dramatically within the same time that a single state-action pair undergoes an expected update.
-Sample updates reduce the error based on \( q b^{t} \), where t is the number of sample updates performed.
+Sample updates reduce the error based on $q b^{t}$, where t is the number of sample updates performed.

 This efficiency arises because for large b, the error reduces significantly with a small fraction of b updates.
 The key advantage lies in improving many state-action pairs to be close to their optimal values faster than performing a single expected update. x??